wasabipesto/themis/README.md

 This is Project Themis, which powers the site [Calibration City](https://calibration.city/).
 The purpose of this project is to perform useful analysis of prediction market calibration and accuracy with data from each platform’s public API.

-This project is currently undergoing a rewrite, and not all components may be usable as-is.
+NOTE: This project is currently undergoing a rewrite, and not all components may be usable as-is.

 # How to run this yourself